Revolt of Cairo

-The Revolt of Cairo was a revolt that occurred on 21–22 October 1798 by the citizens of Cairo against the French occupation of Egypt led by Napoleon Bonaparte.
+The Revolt of Cairo was a rebellion that occurred on 21–22 October 1798 by inhabitants of Cairo against the French occupation.
+It was suppressed by the French Army of the Orient under Napoleon.

-The revolt
+Revolt

-In 1798, Napoleon led the French army into Egypt, swiftly capturing and occupying Alexandria and Cairo.
+In 1798, Napoleon led the French Revolutionary Army's Army of the Orient in an invasion of Egypt, swiftly capturing and occupying Alexandria and Cairo.
 However, in October of that year, discontent against the French led to an uprising by the people of Cairo.
-While Bonaparte was in Old Cairo, the city's population began spreading weapons around to one another and fortifying strongpoints, especially at the Al-Azhar Mosque.
-A French commander, Dominique Dupuy, was killed by the revolting Egyptians, as well as Bonaparte's Aide-de-camp, Joseph Sulkowski.
+While Napoleon was in Old Cairo, the city's population began spreading weapons around to one another and fortifying strongpoints, especially at the Al-Azhar Mosque.
+A French commander, Dominique Dupuy, was killed by the revolting Egyptians, as well as Napoleon's aide-de-camp, Józef Sułkowski.
 Excited by the sheikhs and imams, many of the locals swore by the Prophet to exterminate all and any Frenchman they met, and all Frenchmen they encountered – at home or in the streets – were killed.
-Crowds rallied at the city gates to keep out Bonaparte, who was repulsed and forced to take a detour to get in via the Boulaq gate.
+Crowds rallied at the city gates to keep out Napoleon, who was repulsed and forced to take a detour to get in via the Boulaq gate.

 The French army's situation was critical – the British were threatening French control of Egypt after their victory at the Battle of the Nile, Murad Bey and his army were still in the field in Upper Egypt, and the generals Menou and Dugua were only just able to maintain control of Lower Egypt.
 The Egyptians had common cause with those rising against the French in Cairo – the whole region was in revolt.

 The French responded by setting up cannons in the Citadel and firing them at areas containing rebel forces.
 During the night, French soldiers advanced around Cairo and destroyed any barricades and fortifications they came across.
 The rebels soon began to be pushed back by the strength of the French forces, gradually losing control of their areas of the city.
-Bonaparte personally hunted down rebels from street to street and forced them to seek refuge in the Al-Azhar Mosque.
-Bonaparte said that "He [i.e God] is too late – you've begun, now I will finish!".
+Napoleon personally hunted down rebels from street to street and forced them to seek refuge in the Al-Azhar Mosque.
+Napoleon said that "He [i.e God] is too late – you've begun, now I will finish!".
 He then immediately ordered his cannon to open fire on the Mosque.
 The French broke down the gates and stormed into the building, massacring the inhabitants.
 At the end of the revolt 5,000 to 6,000 Egyptians were dead or wounded.